 New students will not be enrolled unless an immunization record, provided by a health-care provider or the health department, is presented at the time of enrollment.
 Students will only be able to attend school if all legally required immunizations are up-to-date.
 Students who require additional vaccine doses at the time of enrollment or who lack a written record are no longer allowed a grace period.
 All students new to the District, or transfer students within the District, must show that they have received all currently legally required immunizations in order to attend school.
 In addition, all students entering or advancing to 7th grade must show evidence that they have received a pertussis-containing vaccine (e.g., Tdap) on or after their 7th birthday.
 The immunization status of all students will be reviewed periodically.
-Those students who do not meet the state guidelines must be excluded from school until the requirements are met.
-Students who have been exposed to a communicable disease for which they have not been immunized may be excluded from school at the discretion of KIPP SoCal Public Schools Schools or the public health department.
+Those students who have been exposed to a communicable disease for which they have not been immunized may be excluded from school at the discretion of KIPP SoCal Public Schools Schools or the public health department.
 A Medical Doctor (MD) licensed in California, may exempt your child from some or all immunization requirements due to a medical condition.
 Consult your medical provider if you believe your child requires a medical exemption from immunizations.
 Only medical exemptions submitted online via CAIR-ME website will be accepted.
 Starting January 1, 2016, state law does not allow parents or guardians of students in any school or child care facility to submit a Personal Belief Exemption (PBE) to a currently required vaccine.
 Any PBE filed at the school before January 1, 2016 will be honored until the next grade span, as defined by law.
 The immunization requirements do not prohibit pupils from accessing special education and related services required by their individualized education programs.